laurakcleve/terrain-blog/content/unpublished/wooden-crate/index.md

 ![texture-2](texture-2.jpg)

 I made a couple deep lines to outline some boards, then some fainter wavy lines around them to look like the wood grain.
+It isn't necessary to go all the way to the edges because that's where the planks will sit.

 ![texture-3](texture-3.jpg)